The Science of Consciousness Conference

-The open air, natural habitats and forest trees have a special fascination for the Eastern mind as symbols of spiritual freedom.
+The open-air, natural habitats and forest trees have a special fascination for the Eastern mind as symbols of spiritual freedom.
 The Eastern approach to nature requires that we first understand how the world of nature is viewed, which is very different than that of the predominant western religions.
 The Vedic vision of unity is the basis for an ecological approach in which we need not protect nature as we would an inferior creature.
 We honor nature as our own greater life and expression.
-In Radhasoami faith, there are several texts available that vouch for the pertinent connection of nature and human consciousness.
-According to Buddhist teachings there is a very close interdependence or inter-relationship between the environment and the inhabitants.
-Inspite of its historic and religious importance, in the past few decades the worth of nature and the contact with the natural world has diminished and this has caused many a problem for urbanized dwellers.
+In the Radhasoami faith, there are several texts available that vouch for the pertinent connection of nature and human consciousness.
+According to Buddhist teachings, there is a very close interdependence or inter-relationship between the environment and the inhabitants.
+In spite of its historic and religious importance, in the past few decades, the value of nature and the contact with the natural world has diminished and this has caused many a problem for urbanized dwellers.

 The CQ-i questionnaire was administered to 50 subjects from urban settings and response from 43 (38% male) were retained for analysis ( 7 were rejected based on incomplete information), with ages ranging from 18 – 70 years (M =36.9 and SD=9.02) out of which 76.7 % were unmarried.
 Assurance about response confidentiality was given and the consent to use the questionnaire data for research purposes was obtained.
 The test was administered through Paper -Pencil.